All Episodes

 We've got plenty of people her age that volunteer to defend the country.

-I don't think wrong with this.
+I don't see anything wrong with this.

-I keep hearing this where's the sacrifice?
+I keep hearing this, where's the sacrifice?

 Where's the sacrifice?